Year 3

 Key Messages/Dates

-• During Spring 1, Year 3 children will have access to Forest School in the afternoons.
+- During this half term, Year 3 children will have access to Forest School in the afternoons.
 Your child will have the opportunity to visit Forest School as part of a small group once a week.
 Please ensure your child has appropriate outdoor coat and wellies/spare shoes with them.

 What are we learning in Year 3 this term?